DavidAPease/adafruit-fram-raspberry-pi/README.md

 properties that make it attractive for Maker projects needing non-volatile memory, including byte addressability (without the need for a Flash Translation Layer (FTL)), and amazing write endurance (~10**12 overwrites per cell).
 The board is connected to a computer system using the I2C bus.
 This makes it potentially usable by many types of small computers, including Arduinos and Raspberry Pis.
-The Adafuit example code is for Adruino systems.
+The Adafuit example code is for Arduino systems.

 Connecting the board to a Raspberry Pi is trivial, and requires only 4 wries to get working: Vcc (5V or 3.3V), ground, SDA and SCL.
 However, that is where the Raspberry Pi ease-of-use ends for this board.
 The Python I2C (SMBus) module and the